-What tax relief is available on contributions to the Vantage SIPP?
+What tax relief is available on contributions to the HL SIPP?

 As an incentive to save for your retirement, when you make a pension contribution, you receive tax relief of up to the highest rate of tax you pay.
 How much depends on your circumstances.